 Possible risk of burning due to engine components being hot.

 If your Subaru engine oil level is below the MIN mark, add engine oil immediately.
 Do NOT drive or keep the engine running if your Subaru oil light or oil pressure light is on.
-These instructions will help you check the oil level on a Subaru Impreza, Outback, Forester, WRX, Legacy, Crosstrek.
+These instructions will help you check the oil level on a Subaru Impreza, Outback, Forester, WRX, Legacy, or Crosstrek.

 Only continue driving if the oil light is off.